“Get ready, here they come!” My friend RJ hissed as two ducks came roaring in over our flooded rice field, right over our decoys.

 - Make the hominy by bringing the water and about a tablespoon of salt to a boil.
 Start stirring the water and pour the hominy grits into the water in a steady stream.
 Turn the heat to low and cook this for at least 20 minutes, and up to an hour, stirring occasionally.
 Turn out the grits into a loaf pan or other small, high-sided container and let cool for at least 1 hour.

-- Preheat the oven to 500 degrees, or if your oven won’t get that high, as high as it will go.
+- Preheat the oven to 500°F, or if your oven won’t get that high, as high as it will go.
+This would be the time to fire up the pizza oven, if you have one.
 Pat the canvasback dry with a paper towel and salt the inside.
 Smear duck fat or butter all over the bird and salt it well on the outside.
 Let this sit at room temperature for at least 2o minutes, while your oven heats up.

 - Meanwhile, turn the cooled hominy grits out onto a cutting board and slice off the side that had been exposed to air.
 Cut the rest into shapes of your choice.
 Get a bowl with your egg ready, and another bowl for the breadcrumbs.